Darell Perry with Goldie and Edward Perry in front of Perry's former location at 1501 9th St.

 Shopping Center where Perry's Vac & Sew, LLC is currently located.

 In 1974 Edward and his wife Goldie wanted to retire and sold the business to their son Darrell and daughter in law Henrietta Perry.
-In 1976 their son Joseph began working in the business at the age of 13.
+Prior to owning Perry's Darrell began selling Kirby brand vacuums in the late 60's and 70's.
+As the business began to grow and change, their son Joseph, in 1976 Joseph began working in the business at the age of 13.
 Throughout the years both their daughters, Debra and Jackie, worked in the business for many years.
 In order to have more time to raise their families both have since left the company.

 Former Repp's Inc. on 16th and 8th Ave.

-As the business grew and Greeley grew west Perry’s left the longtime 9th St. location to move to our present address in West Greeley, 4875 W 10th St.
+As the business grew and Greeley expanded west Perry’s left the longtime 9th St. location to move to our present address in West Greeley, 4875 W 10th St.

 During the late 1940’s Hoover transferred Edward to Cheyenne, WY where he sold vacuums there for a number of years.
 Due to company restructuring Edward came to Greeley, CO which is where Perry’s history really begins.